-Receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Receivables are initially recognised at fair value.
 They are subsequently measured at amortised cost using the effective interest method, less provision for expected credit loss.
-The Unit Trust's impairment policy has been updated to align with the requirements of the IFRS 9 expected credit loss model.
-Given the nature of receivables, however, and the short time period involved between their origination and settlement, their amortised cost is considered to be the same as their fair value.
+The Unit Trust's impairment policy has been updated to align with the requirements of the IFRS 9, Financial Instruments, expected credit loss model.
+Given the nature of receivables, however, and the short period involved between their origination and settlement, their amortised cost is considered to be the same as their fair value.
+The impairment assessment is based on the 12 months expected credit loss model.
+The assessment result was disclosed in Note 6.